• Skip to primary navigation

 Tornados usually form when moist, warm air collides with dry, cold air in the atmosphere.

-The warm air rises and the cold air falls creating a large thunderstorm.
+Warm air rises, and cold air falls, creating a large thunderstorm.
 The combination of updrafts of air and winds moving at different speeds can cause a spinning effect.
-If a funnel cloud forms and becomes long enough to touch the ground it turns into a tornado!
+If a funnel cloud forms and becomes long enough to touch the ground, it turns into a tornado!

 Diagram of how a tornado forms

-A waterspout is a tornado which occurs over water, this is especially common in the tropics.
+A waterspout is a tornado that occurs over water; this is especially common in the tropics.
 Water is drawn up into the waterspout.
 They are usually less violent than a tornado but can capsize boats.

 What is a supercell?